Gmaan15/the-final-project/README.md

-Final Portfolio Gurman B
+👋 About Me

-About Me: Hello, My name is Gurman B, I am a junior student learning computer science principles.
-It was a hard year and I learned a lot about coding and programming languages.
-Im exicted to show my knowledge and work on my projects.
+Hello!
+My name is Gurman B, and I am a junior currently learning the principles of computer science.
+This year has been both challenging and rewarding—I’ve grown so much as a coder and problem solver.
+From the basics of programming to building interactive websites, I’ve gained a solid foundation in coding.
+I’m excited to showcase my skills and the projects I’ve worked on throughout the year!

-Overview: This portfolio shows the work I did over the school year.
-It shows my html projects to css and javascript.
-I learned how to imrpove my code over the year and make it look better.
-My codes go from games to simple tools to help you.

-Things in my portfolio: Some things in my portfolio include, A about me section (above), screenshots of my projects, links to the projects so you can try it out.

-Projects: My Projects include, a Color Switcher Game,Image slider, and Digital Clock

-Links:
+🗂️ Overview
+Welcome to my digital portfolio!
+This collection highlights the work I've done over the school year, starting from simple HTML projects, advancing through CSS designs, and finishing with interactive JavaScript apps.
+Over time, I learned how to write cleaner, more efficient code and how to make my designs more user-friendly and visually appealing.
+You'll see a variety of creations—from fun games to helpful tools.

+📦 What's Inside
+Here’s what you’ll find in my portfolio:

+🧍‍♂️ An “About Me” section (you're reading it now!)

+🖼️ Screenshots of my projects

+🔗 Direct links to try out each project yourself

+📃 Descriptions explaining what I built and what I learned

+💻 Projects
+Here are just a few of the awesome things I built:

+🎨 Color Switcher Game – A fun game where you change background colors using buttons or auto-mode.
+Great for learning event listeners!

+🖼️ Image Slider – A smooth and responsive image carousel that shows off photos or content.
+Learned about arrays and dynamic DOM manipulation.

+🕒 Digital Clock – A real-time digital clock that updates every second.
+This taught me how to work with Date objects and intervals in JavaScript.